 This opens a dialog box with five tabs: Overview, Displays, Storage, Support, and Service.

 The Overview tab shows your Mac’s specifications.
-Here you’ll see what iOS and version your Mac is running, as well as the type of Mac computer you have.
+Here, you’ll see what iOS version your Mac is running, as well as the type of Mac computer you have.
 Other specifications here are important to note for Photoshop usage, such as processor, graphics card, and memory (RAM).

 Next to Overview is the Display tab.
 This tells you what monitor size and display your Mac is running from.
 Photoshop requires a minimum of 1280 x 800 with a recommendation of 1920 x 1080.